dalenewman/Transformalize/README.md

 ### Initialization

-Initializing is required anytime you create or change an arrangement's output structure.
+Initialization is required initially and any time the structure of the output is changed.

 It does three things: